mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 But, we don't do this.
 Completely opposite.
 If you get angry, *just sit*.
 But if you express anger, you know pretty well, [the] expression of anger influences others.
 So you can create your circumstances, which [are] called "angry world."
 So very naturally, people don't feel good; well, people get angry, [*unintelligible*].‌ Then very naturally, anger is sort of a snowballing, again and again.

 But when you do [zazen](glossary#zazen), or when you pray to the gods, "Protect me" – even though you don't know how to deal with anger, "please help me" – [you put aside?].
 Or why do you pray to the gods?
 God helps you?
 God takes away your anger?
 I don't think so.
 Or, you believe God really takes away your anger.
 Well, in a sense you believe, but actually, intellectually, you don't believe [it]; because anger is still anger, even though you pray to the gods, even though you pray to the [bodhisattvas](glossary#bodhisattva).
-[Avalokiteshvara](glossary#avalokiteshvara) is very nice; bodhisattvas expressing compassion, [Buddha](glossary#buddha) 's compassion.
+[Avalokiteshvara](glossary#avalokiteshvara) is very nice; bodhisattvas expressing compassion, Buddha's compassion.
 But even though you pray to the gods or bodhisattvas, still there is anger.
 So, you don't believe, but in a sense you believe.
 So finally you don't know why you are doing [it] in that way.
 So finally you say, "I just pray, because I don't know what to do."
 So you pray to the bodhisattvas: "Avalokiteshvara, please."
 Sit down in front of Avalokiteshvara, make your mind calm, and pray.
 That's pretty nice.
 At that time, there is no room to let the anger express, even for a moment.
 The anger, from the first, is struck aside.
 It's going away.

 ##### 8:39